abstractLang/abstractLang.github.io/blog/2025-03-20-reworking 2/index.md

 tags: [devlog]
 ---

-Rworking in the compiler from stack.
+Rworking in the compiler from scratch.
 Again...

 <!-- truncate -->